 The philanthropist John Kyrle (1637–1724) dedicated his wealth to improving Ross-on-Wye – he became known as the 'Man of Ross' – and his legacy is still strong today.
 Walk to The Prospect, public gardens laid out by Kyrle for the wellbeing of locals and still a superb lookout point providing views over the horseshoe bend of the Wye, 30m below.
 From here, walk under the stone-built Kyrle's Gateway into the churchyard.

-Ross boasts an abundance of shops selling antique, vintage and retro items.
+Ross boasts an abundance of shops selling antique, vintage and retro items .
 Follow the Vintage Shopping Trail to track down treasures ranging from curios and collectibles, to nostalgia and knick-knacks, jewellery and art.
+It's an ideal way to start shopping more sustainably.
 En route, mooch around gift and lifestyle shops, or take a ten-minute drive to Baileys, an interiors outlet housed in a series of farm buildings, espousing a mantra of plain, simple and useful.

 Explore Near Ross-on-Wye